From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: The chambers of the X (previously Twitter) conversation

 where $i$ and $j$ denote users from the complete set of retweeting users, $\users$, and $t$ denotes time, where we choose the \emph{week} as our temporal resolution.

-In this context, we will refer to $w_i^t$ as the \textit{impact} of user $i$ during week $t$.
-From a networks perspective, the impact is the same as the weighted in-degree of a given node.
-Using the impact vector, $\bw^t = (w_i^t)$, we can quantify how unequal the discussion in Twitter is by treating $w_i^t$ as a measure of the wealth of user $i$ and computing $\bw^t$'s Gini index.
-The Gini index would be $0$ if every user received the same number of retweets and $1$ if only one user is responsible for every retweet.
+In this context, we refer as $w_i^t$ to the \textit{impact} of user $i$ during week $t$.
+From a network's perspective, the impact is the same as the weighted in-degree of a given node.
+Using the impact vector, $\bw^t = (w_i^t)$, we can quantify the inequality of the discussion in X by treating $w_i^t$ as a measure of user $i$'s wealth and the Gini index of its impact vector.
+The Gini index is $0$ if every user receives the same number of retweets and $1$ if a single user receives all the retweets.

 The Gini index gives us a global picture of the impact heterogeneity, but we can also use $\bw^t$ to identify important users in the conversation.
 We define the set of $N$ \emph{high-impact users} in week $t$ as the $N$ most retweeted users during that week, i.e.,